 Michelle Parkerson

 Michelle Parkerson is an award-winning Filmmaker and Activist.
 With over 40 years at the forefront of African American lesbian and gay activism, Michelle is an acclaimed filmmaker whose works amplify the voices and stories of marginalized groups.
 She directed the impactful documentary A Litany for Survival: The Life and Work of Audre Lorde, which was nominated for the Grand Jury Prize at the Sundance Film Festival.
 Michelle has engaged in significant cultural collaborations, helping to create and promote spaces for artistic expression among Black LGBTQ+ artists.
-Her artistic endeavors include producing performances and exhibitions that challenge societal norms and foster a deeper understanding of the intersections of race, gender, and sexuality.
+Her creative endeavors include producing performances and exhibitions that challenge societal norms and foster a deeper understanding of the intersections of race, gender, and sexuality.
 As an educator, she has contributed to programs at institutions like Temple University, inspiring a new generation of filmmakers and artists committed to social justice.

 Pat Martin

-Pat Martin is the CEO of HarlemYES Inc. and an Activist.
-Pat is the CEO of HarlemYES Inc., a community-based organization that works to identify and serve the needs of marginalized populations through empowerment and education.
-Her activism is particularly noted within the LGBTQ+ community.
-She has organized successful programs servicing community youth and seniors, such as NYC Black Pride’s Women’s Forum.
+Pat Martin is the CEO of HarlemYES Inc., a community-based organization that works to identify and serve the needs of marginalized populations through empowerment and education.
+Her activism is particularly noted within the LGBTQ+ community, organizing successful programs servicing community youth and seniors, such as NYC Black Pride’s Women’s Forum.
 She currently serves on the Executive Board of the Arturo Schomburg Democratic Club, where she chairs the LGBTQ Committee.
 There, she promotes initiatives that advocate for community and political engagement.
-Through her grassroots efforts, Pat has established significant programs, including the Harlem Youth Entrepreneurial Summit, which aims to foster economic opportunities for local youth and powerful programming centering masculine of center lesbians.
+Through her grassroots efforts, Pat has established significant programs, including the Harlem Youth Entrepreneurial Summit, which aims to foster economic opportunities for local youth and programming centering masculine of center lesbians.
 Her commitment to community building and activism has solidified her leadership role in East Harlem and throughout the country.

 Senator Pat Spearman